nixworks/public/news/2010/07/27/README.md

 ##### Classified information
 ### [The Afghan War Diary claim that Pakistan's Inter-Service Intelligence (ISI) orchestrated the suicide attack on the Indian embassy in Kabul in 2008, which left 40 dead. ](/news/2010/07/27/the-afghan-war-diary-claim-that-pakistan-s-inter-service-intelligence-isi-orchestrated-the-suicide-attack-on-the-indian-embassy-in-kabul-i.md)
-_Context: classified information, India, Kabul, embassies, Inter-Service Intelligence, suicide attack, Pakistan_
+_Context: suicide attack, Pakistan, Kabul, Inter-Service Intelligence, India, classified information, embassies_

 ##### Photographic negatives
 ### [Experts verify that photographic negatives bought at a garage sale are early works of the American photographer Ansel Adams. ](/news/2010/07/27/experts-verify-that-photographic-negatives-bought-at-a-garage-sale-are-early-works-of-the-american-photographer-ansel-adams.md)
-_Context: Ansel Adams, United States, photographic negatives, garage sale, photographer_
+_Context: Ansel Adams, United States, photographer, garage sale, photographic negatives_

 ##### BP
 ### [BP announces that Tony Hayward is to step down as CEO following the Deepwater Horizon oil spill and will be replaced by Bob Dudley on October 1st. ](/news/2010/07/27/bp-announces-that-tony-hayward-is-to-step-down-as-ceo-following-the-deepwater-horizon-oil-spill-and-will-be-replaced-by-bob-dudley-on-octobe.md)